netzwerg/paleo/README.md

 Immutable Java 8 data frames with typed columns.

 A data frame is composed of `0..n` named columns, which all contain the same number of row values.
-Each column has a specific value type and hence offers type-safe value access.
+Each column has fixed data type, which allows it to offer type-safe value access.
 The following column types are supported out-of-the-box:

 * **Int**: Primitive `int` values
 * **Double**: Primitive `double` values